 Volunteers are needed — people like you — who care about pets and their community.
 There are two key components to every team – a preparedness component and a response component.
 Volunteers are asked to help with tasks, projects and training for both components.

 A community volunteer is active within the local community and does not respond to a disaster.
 This type of volunteer is important to the continued growth and development of the organization through preparedness tasks and projects and educating the public on disaster preparedness that includes pets.
 A Pet With A Plan Saves Lives!

 Youth volunteers between the ages of 16-18 interested in disaster response are encouraged to complete the CORE training assignments and may be allowed to participate in non-response team activities if accompanied by a parent or guardian who is a current animal response team disaster responder volunteer.
 Youth volunteers are not eligible to participate in a disaster response, a disaster zone, or a temporary animal shelter and are not authorized to handle animals.

-- FEMA IS700: Introduction to NIMS (web based)
+- FEMA IS 700: Introduction to NIMS (awareness level)

 - Animal Response Orientation (taught by the animal response coalition of Kansas)

 - Temporary Animal Sheltering (taught by the animal response coalition of Kansas)

 - Responder Go-Bag Contents Recommendations